 Cited part of lyrics from: Death by a Thousand Cuts by Taylor Swift

-I head to another random spot after that to buy some souvenirs for my friends and family and of course for the royal highness (Me!).
-According to Google, the nearest souvenir shop which is one stop from Biosphere train station is at Souvenir du Quebec.
-Most of the souvenirs like hoodies, shirts, magnets are all there.
-The service is also homely and the lady was helpful throughout.
-After that I had late lunch next door, a Lebanese restaurant, Bacho Pita.
+Then, I head to another spot which is not in my plan, to buy some souvenirs for my friends and family.
+According to Google, the nearest souvenir shop is Souvenir du Quebec which is only one stop from Biosphere train station.
+Most of the souvenirs like hoodies, shirts, magnets are available there.
+The store is modest but the service is homely and the lady was helpful in attending to my requests.
+I then had late lunch next door, a Lebanese restaurant, Bacho Pita.
+I am so famished and also am craving for middle-eastern food.
 Guess what?
-I can finish the food although I had to drag myself cos the serving is too much for me.
-Maybe I was too obvious that the owner was like asking me halfway through my meal, "Is everything okay?".
-Since I was the only customer at that time, why rush.
+I can finished my meal!
+I had to drag myself cos the serving is too much.
+The owner seems concerned when he asked, "Is everything okay?".

-Right after the seminar, I went to L’Eguelionne bookstore to submit my poetry book, Masterpiece in Your Heart Platinum Edition for consignment.
-Before this trip, I had done some research and this bookstore with open arms could accept my type of book for consignment.
-Also I am so surprised they are so open to buy my postcards when I asked the guy impromptu.
-He is well-composed and speaks with respect.
+Right after the seminar, I took a cab to L’Eguelionne bookstore.
+The ride was about 30 minutes.
+It is quite a distance.
+I went to submit the book which I had written for consignment, Masterpiece in Your Heart, The Platinum Edition.
+Before this trip, I had done some research on the target market and locations of the bookstores that fit my kind of poetry.
+L'Eguelionne not only serves my target market but they could accept my type of book with open arms.
+I had tried those in some places but they do not attend to small writers and distributor like me directly.
+Also, I am so surprised they are so open to buy my postcards impromptu.
+The staff is well-composed and speaks with respect.
 Thank you!
-And if anyone is interested to buy the copies, please get it there.
-I will be honored.
-Also, it comes with a package of postcards as a gift.
-This bookstore is located conveniently in the Village.
+And if anyone in Montreal is interested to buy the copies, you can get it there.
+It is located in the Village at Montreal.
+I will be honored if you buy it.
+Also, it comes with a package of 4 postcards as a gift.

-Normally, I do not cook if I travel not only because I want to try as much local food as possible but also because I stay in hotels not serviced apartments.
-I just made myself a fried bee hoon cooked in briyani spices which I bought yesterday near the park.
-And the juicy grilled chicken is from Antep Kabab located just beside my apartment.
-Requested only the chicken without the breads.
-The guys are nice to entertain my request.
+Normally, I do not cook if I travel not only because I want to try as much local food as possible but also because I stayed in hotels, not serviced apartments.
+This time, I just made myself a fried briyani bee hoon which I bought the ingredients yesterday near the park.
+Never cooked this before in my life and these are the only spices I can find in the supermarket which fits this.
+Most of it are sold in large jars and packets which I am not interested in.
+The side dish includes a juicy grilled chicken from Antep Kabab located just beside my apartment.
+Requested only the chicken without the pita bread.
+The guys are nice to entertain my special request.
 I wanna try their kebabs tomorrow.
-This bee hoon is damn spicy!
-I did not finish it, also because I am still not having the appetite yet.
+Their restaurant has a long queue.
+I know why now.
+The chicken is tender.

 Nearly 10 at night.
-I tried to avoid which I am usually very good at if I do not like the person.
-But this is like fighting with myself, what I want and what I should avoid because I could foresee the end of this story.
+I tried to avoid which usually I am very skillful in this, but this one is like surfing in waves, because I could foresee the end of this story.

 It is about 12pm.
 Just received a text from J to have breakfast at her place.
 I have no idea what time she sent me the text since I always off my phone when I sleep.